neerajraghu/multiple_db/README.md

-Demo application to demonstarte multiple database connections with Rails 6.
+Demo application to demonstrate multiple database connections with Rails 6.